Inuit Nunangat Research Program (INRP) Funding Annoucement

 Purpose: The Inuit-led, governed and directed program, works to fund Inuit-led research and knowledge holders to engage in studies that are relevant and prioritized for Inuit Nunangat.

-Inuit-led research strengthens the ability for communities to address knowledge gaps that matter to them and to work with non-Inuit researchers as peers and colleagues.
+Inuit-led research strengthens the ability for communities to address knowledge gaps that matter to them and to work with southern and academic researchers as peers and colleagues.

 Northern Research Leaders Program (College-led program):